What should vegans look for in their medication?

 • Glycocholic acid, which is bile acid derived from mammals

-There are also a few more ingredients you should be aware of, as they can be derived from animals or plants, and will need a little more investigation…
+You should also be aware of a few more ingredients, as they can be derived from animals or plants and will require a little more investigation…

 • Stearic acid, which can be derived from fats from animal or plant sources